NixOS/rfcs/rfcs/0132-meson-builds-nix.md

     + According to Repology, Meson is present in 53 package manager's families

 - The transition between between the old and new build systems should be smooth
-  - A wrapper script, maybe?
-  + Meson is not an obscure project; a mere documentation update should suffice
+  + Meson is not an obscure project; a careful documentation update should be sufficient

 # Alternatives
 [alternatives]: #alternatives